-- For a single-unit renter-occupied home that receives rebate-funded assistance, the owner agrees to rent the dwelling unit to a low-income household for the duration of the affordability period. - For buildings with two (2) or more units, the owner agrees to rent at least 50% of dwelling units to low-income households for the duration of the affordability period. - The owner agrees not to evict a tenant to obtain higher rent tenants based upon the improvements. - The owner agrees not to increase the rent of any tenant of the building as a result of the energy improvements with the exception of increases to recover actual increases in property taxes and/or specified operating expenses and maintenance costs. - The owner agrees that if the property is sold within the affordability period, the aforementioned conditions apply to the new owner and must be part of the purchase agreement.
+- The owner agrees to rent at least 50% of dwelling units to low-income households for the duration of the affordability period. - The owner agrees not to evict a tenant to obtain higher rent tenants based upon the improvements. - The owner agrees not to increase the rent of any tenant of the building as a result of the energy improvements with the exception of increases to recover actual increases in property taxes and/or specified operating expenses and maintenance costs. - The owner agrees that if the property is sold within the affordability period, the aforementioned conditions apply to the new owner and must be part of the purchase agreement.

 These protections will be available on the program websites.
 Templates will be available to low-income rental property owners/managers to notify tenants of these protections before upgrades commence via email or hard copy notice to each tenant.
-Property owners will agree to these requirements as part of upfront terms and conditions to participate in the program and benefit from rebates.
+Property owners will agree to these conditions as part of the agreement executed to participate in the program and benefit from rebates.
 Property owners/managers must additionally notify tenants of continued rental affordability alongside notices of rent changes and via an addendum to the lease at the time of initial signing or renewal.
 Tenants may contact DOEE staff if they suspect a building owner/property manager is in breach of the agreement; contact information will be made available on the template provided.